jgoulah/mastering-failure/oscon2015.md

 ---

 # Team Learning

 the problem solving capacity of the organization is improved through better access to knowledge and expertise

-^ Requires individuals to engage in dialogue and group discussion.
+^ This requires individuals to engage in dialogue and group discussion.
 For a team to learn, they must be in sync and reach agreement.

 ^ Therefore team members must develop open communication, shared meaning, and shared understanding.